ryanhchung/single-cell/scRNA_CAF_wholeprocess.md

 ```

-### If you don't have combined raw matrix, then follow this procedure first to merge all 10X runs
+### If you don't have a merged raw matrix, then follow this procedure first to merge all 10X runs
 ### Or, If you have merged raw matrix, then skip this part and go to pre-processing part

 It should be the parent path of your file.